amineohn/qb-debug/README.md

 ## QB-Debug Version 1.0 by MaDHouSe
-This is just a easy little qb-debug tool 👊😁👍 this shows you what is a value or what the value is, same for the objects and tables. it shows you the tables with the data in it.
+This is just a easy little qb-debug tool 👊😁👍 this shows you what a value is, same for the objects and tables. it shows you the tables with the data in it.

 ## 💪 Dependencies